noobsbusters/noobsbusters.github.io/_posts/2023-03-19-CommonUI-intro.md

 ![Desktop View](8.png){: .normal .shadow}
 _Parent class selection_

-The first one, created for a keyboard, stores icons for all keyboard keys.

 ![Desktop View](9.png){: .normal .shadow}
 _Keyboard brush settings_

-The second one, created for the gamepad, stores icons for all gamepad buttons.

 ![Desktop View](10.png){: .normal .shadow}
 _Gamepad brush settings_